 COST

-• Daily teachings and meditation with Ven Gendun
+- Daily teachings and meditation with Ven Katy

-• Food: all meals except on Day 15, when you can buy your own lunch and dinner; and Day 16, when you can buy your own lunch
+- Food: all meals except on Day 15, when you can buy your own lunch

 An extra US$360 for a single room includes:

-• Single room, with attached bathroom, at Kopan Monastery
+- Single room, with attached bathroom, at Kopan Monastery or Kopan Nunnery

-• Single room, with shared bathroom, at the lodges during the trek.
-First come, first served
+- Single room, with shared bathroom, at the lodges during the trek.
+First come, first served.
+It may be possible to upgrade to a room with an attached bathroom in-person, depending on availability.

 The cost does not include: